Upper School Community Engagement

 Community Engagement Opportunities

-A curated list of opportunities is updated continuously by the Director of Community Engagement.
+Students can see a list of upcoming CE opportunities, share opportunities of their own, and connect with partner organizations by exploring the Community Engagement Canvas page.
 We recommend students bookmark the document at the link above to quickly see the latest CE opportunities.
 Want some personalized ideas based on your interests?
 Take this survey developed by Knight Vision, Menlo’s community engagement club, and they’ll respond with some experiences that should work for you!

 We also recommend the following search engines to find service opportunities for teenagers:

 - HandsOn Bay Area: about 40 ongoing activities of various types that are open to youth.

 - VolunteerMatch: quickly register, filter a search for near Menlo Park and teens, and you’ll still have a number of great options!